dancj/MMM-Hover/readme.md

 # MagicMirror-Module-Hover
 This is a [MagicMirror](https://github.com/MichMich/MagicMirror) module to communicate with the
-[HoverLabs Hover](http://www.hoverlabs.co/products/hover/).
+[HoverLabs Hover](http://www.hoverlabs.co/products/hover/) (Unofficial).
 The Hover can detect a hand direction swiping in front of it (Up, Down, Left, Right) and taps on the board surface (Top, Left, Bottom, Top, Middle).

 Based on a JS adaptation of the original python library from HoverLabs, [linked here](https://github.com/NorthMcCormick/hover-nodejs/blob/master/Hover.js).